-A well planned and coherent settlement pattern and careful management of urban growth and change are critical in delivering wider social, economic and environmental objectives.
-For example, to create liveable, efficient and attractive communities there needs to be (but not limited to) choice in housing and lifestyle opportunities, easy access to employment, services and recreational opportunities for people of all ages and abilities, a strong and shared sense of community, and good urban design and neighbourhood planning.
+A well planned and coherent settlement pattern and careful management of urban growth and change are critical in delivering wider social, economiceconomic, and environmental objectives.
+For example, to create liveable, efficientefficient, and attractive communities there needs to be (but not limited to) choice in housing and lifestyle opportunities, easy access to employment, services and recreational opportunities for people of all ages and abilities, a strong and shared sense of community, and good urban design and neighbourhood planning.

-Planning for new growth should be co-ordinated with the cost-efficient provision of infrastructure and services such as roads, public transport, water supply, sewerage, electricity, telecommunications, drainage, open space, schools, health and recreational facilities.
+Planning for new growth should be co-ordinated with the cost-efficient provision of infrastructure and services such as roads, public transport, water supply, sewerage, electricity, telecommunications, drainage, open space, schools, <a href="https://health.google.com/health.google.